xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (dkulp)   DDP outputs can record the controller type (hat/cape) and upload menu item only shows it -- enh (dkulp)   "Discover" button on setup tab to discover and automatically add/configure FPP instances -- enh (dkulp/keith) Add "Visualise" option for DDP/FPP controllers to see layout of models on controller
+                            (work in progress)
    -- bug (dkulp)   Fix problem with FPP connect not finding models if using hostname instead of ip address -- enh (dkulp)   FPP Connect can update the start channel of matrices for LED panel capes -- enh (dkulp)   FPP Connect can detect LED Panel capes, display the matrix size